bitcoindevkit/bitcoindevkit.org/docs/_blog/descriptor_based_paper_wallet.md

 The [previous version] of the [Rusty Paper Wallet] followed the original paper wallet design: WIF[^WIF] as secret part with the option to generate a different kind of addresses (legacy, nested segwit, and segwit).

-There were plans to [support mnemonic](https://github.com/RCasatta/rusty-paper-wallet/issues/5) instead of WIF keys because it may[^WIF core] save the sweep transaction[^sweep] and there are more wallets capable of importing a mnemonic instead of a WIF.
+There were plans to [support mnemonic](https://github.com/RCasatta/rusty-paper-wallet/issues/5) instead of WIF keys because it may[^WIFcore] save the sweep transaction[^sweep] and there are more wallets capable of importing a mnemonic instead of a WIF.

 However, choosing a single address type or having wallet support for a specific format is the kind of problem [descriptors] solve perfectly, so the latest [Rusty Paper Wallet] version now accepts a descriptor and the network as parameters.